Pregnancy, Pre and Postnatal Care

 Our practitioners commonly work with the following conditions during pregnancy:

 - Sciatica (pain that runs down the leg)

 - Pelvic, hip and groin pain (including pubic symphysis pain)

 - Rib pain

 - Carpal Tunnel Syndrome (pins and needles or numbness in hands)

 - General aches and pains from postural change

 Pregnancy related pain and discomfort can be experienced in all trimesters.
 Osteopathy can help support your body as it adapts to the changes in shape and posture.

-- Upper back, neck and shoulder pain
+- Upper back, neck and shoulder pain associated with breastfeeding

-- Weakness in the pelvic floor or abdominal muscles
+- Pelvic floor or abdominal weakness